Target Corporation: Targét

 Some people jokingly give Target the pseudo-French pronunciation /tɑrˈʒeɪ/ tar-ZHAY-', as though it were an upscale boutique.
 Though this practice is often attributed to Oprah Winfrey's usage on her television show, it is first attested in 1962, the year the first Target store opened.
 Target once sold a line of shoes called "Miss Targé;" this was reinforced by a 1980s television advertisement starring Didi Conn.
 This pronunciation has also led some people to incorrectly believe that the company is French-owned.
 In recognition of the nickname's popularity and cachet, Target Corporation licensed its new name and logo to Brand Central LLC in 2006, complete with an accent over the letter "E" for a new line of clothing aimed at more upscale fashion customers.
-The line, "Targét Couture," was originally sold in Los Angeles-based store Intuition, which deals with high-end brands.
+The line, "Targét Couture", was originally sold in Los Angeles-based store Intuition, which dealt in high-end brands.